Enterprise Center: Wrestling

 Many historic WWE moments have taken place at the Enterprise Center.
 Former WWE and World Heavyweight Champion Kane made his WWE debut at this arena in 1997 at the event Badd Blood: In Your House.
-At that same event, the first Hell In A Cell match took place between Shawn Michaels and The Undertaker, which received a five-star rating from the Wrestling Observer Newsletter.
+At that same event, the first Hell In A Cell match took place between Shawn Michaels and The Undertaker.
 The Rock won his first WWE Championship in the building at the Survivor Series event in 1998.
 Chris Jericho won his first World Championship in this arena at the No Mercy event in 2001, and won his latest World Championship in the arena at the Elimination Chamber event in 2010.
 In 2005 John Cena was revealed here as the first draft pick for Monday Night Raw, where he would remain for most of his career.
 Dave Batista won his second WWE Championship at the Elimination Chamber event in 2010.
 The 1000th episode of Monday Night Raw was also held there.
 At the 2014 Survivor Series Sting made his official debut in WWE.
 In November 2018 on SmackDown, Daniel Bryan won his fourth WWE Championship.
 Arguably the most emotional wrestling card held at the Enterprise Center was "Raw is Owen", held in the aftermath of Owen Hart's death the previous night at Over the Edge across the state in Kansas City.
 That night, ten matches were held with all booking put aside, and many wrestlers and fans paid tribute to the popular Hart.